-To make these muffins…start by tossing the oats into your clean, dry Vitamix and turn them into oat flour!
-Transfer the flour to a medium mixing bowl and whisk together the rest of the dry ingredients.
+- Blend dry ingredients then set aside.
+To make these muffins…start by putting the oats into your clean, dry Vitamix and turn them into oat flour!
+Add the rest of the ingredients, blend and set aside.

 These are extremely forgiving muffins and there are many acceptable substitutions (although I always recommend making the recipe exactly as written to achieve the best results)!
 Even at high altitude (I bake at 4800 ft. above sea level) they rise beautifully and have a wonderful texture!
 Some notes about substitutions:

 - Ground Flaxseed: You may substitute equal amounts of almond meal or old-fashioned oats (ground into flour) for the flaxseed.

 - Coconut Sugar: You may use any granulated sugar of your choice!
 I do not use sweeteners, but if you wanted to experiment with stevia (or a similar product) I recommend using a variety that is meant to be a 1:1 substitute for granulated sugar.